 - Celestion 25 Watt Reissue "Greenback" (16 ohm only) - The 25 Watt Reissue "Greenback" is voiced with additional broad mid-range attack and restrained top-end to give a forward, punchy attitude to chords and a searing lead tone without fizz.
 With its well-controlled low-end it can be used singly in low-powered amps, or in multiples for high-power rock heads.
 It's an ideal speaker to bring drive and definition to modern high-gain amps.

-- Fillmore™ FM-75 - (a proprietary, US made speaker) - currently only in use in our Recto®-Verb™ 25 Combo, the FM-75 is the culmination of a nine-year effort involving more than 500 custom prototypes with the intent of capturing the magic of our Golden Reference speakers that date back to the peak of the hand-built British era.
+- Fillmore™ FM-75 - (No longer available but mentioned as a reference for cabs already in circulation) - a proprietary, US-made speaker that was used in our Recto®-Verb™ 25 Combo, the FM-75 is the culmination of a nine-year effort involving more than 500 custom prototypes with the intent of capturing the magic of our Golden Reference speakers that date back to the peak of the hand-built British era.
 Our FM-75 is a vintage-voiced speaker providing slightly lower lows, more punch, and a more balanced, less-scooped mid-range.
 Best of all, the highs have a vocal quality with harmonics that don't "separate" from the fundamental tones, eliminating that thin mosquito buzz of today's offshore speakers in high-gain applications.

 - Jensen Blackbird 100W - The Jensen Blackbird 100W 12" Speaker has an extremely warm and smooth tone with a very rich, fat low-end, firm mids and sparkling highs.
 It handles overdrive distortion by bringing out colorful detail and holding strong even at maximum crunch and is suitable for both guitar and bass amplification.

 For our 10” loaded enclosures we offer two great classic drivers.